 It’s easy to be a backpack critic.
 Designing and building a backcountry ski pack that pleases everyone is difficult.
 There are countless priorities to consider, from volume to pockets and unique features to access style and materials.
-Design considerations make trying new packs an interesting project because it’s where you get to put design to the real-world test.
+Design considerations make trying new packs an interesting project because it’s where you get to put design to a real-world test.
 The Arc’teryx Micon 32 ski pack is a great example.

 On paper, the Micon 32 backpack is a straightforward, if somewhat minimalist, ski pack with a modest 32 liters of space.
 In person, it lives up to its minimalist design specs with a lightweight feel and few bells or whistles.
 In person, the Micon’s minimalist design offers a thoughtful balance of functional features that keep your gear organized and easy to access while maintaining an alpine minimalism aesthetic.
-Like most packs, it’s not going to please everyone, but its blend of clean design, thoughtful details and modest volume hit a sweet spot for experienced backcountry skiers who take a less-is-more approach to their gear.
+Like most packs, it’s not going to please everyone, but its blend of clean design, thoughtful details and modest volume hits a sweet spot for experienced backcountry skiers who take a less-is-more approach to their gear.

 The Micon 32 Ski Pack Checks All the Boxes

 When it comes to backcountry ski packs, I have a short list of must-have features.
 Number one is a volume of 30-40 liters.
 Number two is a dedicated snow tools pocket.
-Number three is quick access to the main body, like side entry or back panel access.
+Number three is quick access to the main body, like side-entry or back-panel access.
 Number four is that it not be overbuilt.
 A day ski load is relatively light, and pack suspension should follow suit.
 The Micon 32 checks all four boxes.

 Pack Volume